 Best donuts in Boston

-On the Brighton-Brookline border sits a European-style boulangerie (owned by husband-and-wife team Christy Timon and Abram Faber) that turns out one of the most unusual donuts in the city: a currant donut that’s baked not fried.
+On the Brighton-Brookline border sits a European-style bakery that makes out one of the most unusual donuts in the city: a currant donut that’s baked, not fried.
 Based on a rare Swiss recipe, the donut received the ultimate accolade from Food & Wine, which named it one of the best in the country.
 Arrive early or you may find it has sold out.

-Martha Stewart blew the secret back in 2011: On Sundays, our city’s most celebrated bakery turns out a vanilla cream donut that’s more than worth an early-morning rise.
+Only on Sundays, the city’s myriad Flour locations put out a vanilla cream donut that’s more than worth an early-morning rise.
 Joanne Chang received her training from a French pastry chef, which explains why these textured babies are so unrepentantly decadent.
-(There’s a jelly version, too.)
+There’s usually a raspberry jelly version available too.